S-350 missile system: Deployment

-In September 2017, it was reported that the missile system was deployed in the town of Masyaf in Hama province, Syria, delivered from Russia via the Tartus port.
+In September 2017, the S-350 missile system was reportedly deployed in the town of Masyaf in Hama province, Syria, delivered from Russia via the Tartus port.

 The first launches, made on March 26, 2019, were positive and the air defense missile system successfully passed state tests.

-In late December 2019, at Kapustin Yar, the S-350E was officially handed over to the Russian Ministry of Defence.
+In late December 2019, at Kapustin Yar, the S-350 was officially handed over to the Russian Ministry of Defence.
 The handover involved tracking of aerodynamic targets.

 In February 2020, the S-350 Vityaz was officially commissioned into the service of the old Russian Aerospace Defence Forces now merged in to the new Russian Aerospace Forces as the new missile system had been delivered to Zhukov Air and Space Defense Academy to train crews for the equipment.

-The Almaz-Antey Group and the Defense Ministry of Russia signed contracts for the delivery of four sets of S-350 ‘Vityaz’ and three regiments of S-400 ‘Triumf’ in June 2020.
+The Almaz-Antey Group and the Defense Ministry of Russia signed contracts for the delivery of four sets of S-350 "Vityaz" and three regiments of S-400 "Triumf" in June 2020.
 Deliveries started in 2021.

+The S-350 is used in the Russian invasion of Ukraine.